 Tragically overlooked by far too many visitors to Warsaw (who can’t see past World War II and communism) this is a joy of a museum that showcases and highlights all that’s best about Poland’s cultural heritage.
-There are costumes, handicrafts, furniture, Polish inventions, art, photographs; most of it is beautifully presented in what is a superb building.The museum is one of the city’s most active, putting on all sorts of temporary exhibitions (the current one is "Futbol Love Stories") plus they organise hands-on events and workshops.
+There are costumes, handicrafts, furniture, Polish inventions, art, photographs; most of it is beautifully presented in what is a superb building.The museum is one of the city’s most active, putting on all sorts of temporary exhibitions (the current one is "Futbol Love Stories" until October 31) plus they organise hands-on events and workshops.
 Directors of Warsaw’s other museums might want to come and take notes.
 Just brilliant, and unquestionably essential.
-A major renovation was recently completed and the new permanent exhibits "Ordinary Extraordinary", "Time to Celebrate Polish and European Folk Culture" and "The Order of Things" can all be explored.
-Currently a temporary exhibit is on display until September 18 entitled: "ART’S GREY AREA – Polish art brut".
+A major renovation was recently completed and the new permanent exhibits "Ordinary Extraordinary", "Time to Celebrate Polish and European Folk Culture" (from November 1) and "The Order of Things" can all be explored.